Gerhart Eisler: Senior East German official

-Eisler became an employee of the party executive of the Socialist Unity Party of Germany and a member of the People's Chamber.
+Eisler became a member of the party executive of the Socialist Unity Party of Germany and the Volkskammer in 1949, serving in both position until 1950.
 In the course of the establishment of the SED rule, he informed his colleagues at the party executive committee meeting on October 4, 1949 that, as Marxists, they must know: “If we found a government, we will never give it up again, neither through elections nor through others Methods".
 Until 1953 he was responsible for the management of the press and radio in the GDR government.
 Because of sympathizing with the opponents of SED party leader Walter Ulbricht before and during the uprising on June 17, 1953, he was deposed, but rehabilitated in 1955.

-From 1956 to 1962 Eisler was deputy chairman and then until his death chairman of the State Committee for Broadcasting of East Germany, and from 1967 he was a member of the Central Committee of the SED.
-There he was one of the most innovative leading figures in the GDR media apparatus: for example, he set up the DT 64 youth studio, which he also protected from attacks from the party, during his time.
+From 1956 to 1962 Eisler was deputy chairman and then until his death chairman of the State Committee for Broadcasting, and from 1967 he was a member of the Central Committee of the SED.
+There he was one of the most innovative leading figures in the GDR media apparatus: for example, he set up the DT 64 youth studio, which he also protected from attacks from the party.